Displayr/rhtmlLabeledScatter/docs/internal_notes_widget_code_flow.md

 # Notes taken while doing a walk through of the code

+There are internal notes and not refined enough to be very useful for others

 ## Render Sequence

 1. standard htmlwidget -> factory -> renderValue -> then see code